federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 __Mapping__ is the process of sketching an environment on the fly.
 The robot moves across the room and, via its sensors, collects data to incrementally build maps: LiDAR scans to generate a 2D occupancy grid, depth images to create a 3D point-cloud map.
 A loop closure mechanism is used to determine whether a location has been seen before.
 If an area already exists in the robot's database, based on the number of features extracted from a particular frame, then it is a known location and like images are merged to create a single, more refined view of that place.
 Soon, the maps becomes robust and reliable.
 Feature extraction is performed via the Speeded-Up Robust Feature (SURF) algorithm.

-__Pure Localization__ is the process of understanding if an area is already explored.
-To perform pure localiziation, as per [Project 3](../../p3/p3-where-am-i.md), a pre-existing map is required: the map is generally loaded at the start, but its orientation is wrong until the robot recognizes (i.e., a global loop closure) a landmark location present in its database, at which point the map correctly aligns with the environment.
+__Pure Localization__ is the process of understanding if an area has already been explored.
+To perform pure localization (as per [Project 3](../../p3/p3-where-am-i.md)), a pre-existing map is required: the map is generally loaded at the start, but its orientation is wrong until the robot recognizes (i.e., a global loop closure) a landmark location present in its database, at which point the map correctly aligns with the environment.

 SLAM is very computationally-intensive.